mountain-bay/cs107-FinalProject/docs/milestone2_progress.md

    - Pyscaffold implementation
  - Ninon:
    -I made changes to the Organization section by altering the directory structure and editing the original writing so that it was in paragraph form as requested.
 I also added more detailed explanations for how we would distribute the package.
 Finally, I added the Feedback section indicating the comments made by the Teaching Fellows and what I did to address those comments.
+- Nicole:
+  - Began working on BasicMath object.
+Boilerplate code for functions trig and special functions to fill in.
+Implemented sin, cos, tan.